Use the buttons below to get in touch, buy a class card or book a workshop.

-Ashtanga Yoga Dublin is different to most Yoga Studios in that David and Paula teach all of the classes, allowing them to get to know each student personally.
-They are specialists in Ashtanga Yoga, trained in the most traditional way and authorised by Manju Pattabhi Jois, the most senior Ashtanga teacher in the world, to pass on this traditional practice.
+Ashtanga Yoga Dublin is different to most Yoga Studios in that David and Paula teach nearly all of the classes, allowing them to get to know each student personally.
+They approach Ashtanga Yoga in the most traditional way, as it is described in the seminal Yoga text, Patanjali’s Yoga Sutra.
+They are both authorised by Manju Pattabhi Jois to pass on the traditional practice of Vinyasa Krama.
 View our authorisation.

 The aim of the school is to help students to develop a personal Yoga practice to improve their health by increasing vitality and reducing stress.